Find Affordable College Courses

 $6,485 Average Tuition & Fees

-Our 2023 rankings named Georgia Southern University the best value school in Georgia for mechanical engineering students.
-Located in the town of Statesboro, GaSou is a public college with a fairly large student population.
+Our analysis found Georgia Southern University to be the best value school for mechanical engineering students who want to pursue a degree in Georgia.
+Located in the distant town of Statesboro, GaSou is a public school with a very large student population.

-The average tuition and fees for an in-state undergraduate at GaSou are $6,485 a year.
+In-state tuition fees for undergraduate students at GaSou are $6,485 per year.
 After completing their degree, ME graduates from GaSou carry an average student debtload of $25,125.
 The average monthly payment of a loan this size is about $235, assuming that the borrower is on a 10-year repayment plan.

 Read More…